How to Build Stronger Relationships with Followers

 Normally, users follow brands on social media because they publish content that’s relevant to their interests.
 Even if you publish high-quality content, though, there’s no guarantee that your target audience will see it.
 To increase your chances of connecting with your audience, you should post content at the right time.

-The folks over at CoSchedule have developed a posting guideline, revealing the best day and time to post new content on social media.
+The folks over at Brandmentions have developed a posting guideline, revealing the best time to post on Instagram on social media.
 According to their findings, the best time to post on Facebook is Thursday through Sunday, between 12:00 PM and 4:00 PM.
-However, CoSchedule found weekday posts were more effective on Twitter.
+However, Most have found weekday posts were more effective on Twitter.
 With that said, brands in different niches may experience different results.
 Perform A-B split-testing by posting content at different times to see what works for your brand.

 Reward Followers for Posting Content